Public Health Dashboard

 The following indicators have been updated:

 These changes only appear within the associated Fingertips tool, available here: https://fingertips.phe.org.uk/public-health-dashboard-ft.
-The change log for the Public Health Dashboard can be accessed here.
+The change log for the Public Health Dashboard, which includes information on previous indicator updates and information related to changes in the data, can be accessed here.

 The purpose of the dashboard is to support local decision-making by bringing existing comparative data into one place and making it accessible and meaningful to a wide audience.